jbakerdev/trivia-app/README.md

 ## License

 There is none.
-Free as in speech, free as
+Free as in speech, free as in beer.